FAQ & maps

 In compliance with our liquor license, as well as state and municipal law, no outside alcohol is allowed.
 No one under the legal drinking age of 21 years old is allowed to drink at PrideFest.
 All individuals appearing to be under the age of 40 years old may be asked for a valid photo ID.

 For everyone's safety, please do not bring glass containers with you.
 Individual, sealed bottles of water are allowed to be carried in (maximum 6 bottles).
 Empty reusable (non-glass) containers / camelbacks may be brought into festival.
+We have a hydration station to fill up your containers with water, please refer to the festival map.

-Animals.
 Dogs and other animals are strongly discouraged due to the large crowds and hot pavement.
 While we do not stop those entering with animals, advise them of this policy.
 Unleashed, aggressive animal behavior or not cleaning up after an animal will result in being asked to leave festival grounds.
 All support animals are allowed at all times.

 -